gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-4-0.rst

 The `CameraFragmentListener` received an additional method for checking imported documents.
 Even if you don't use the `Document Import`_ feature you need to implement ``CameraFragmentListener#onCheckImportedDocument(Document, DocumentCheckResultCallback)``.
 If you don't use the `Document Import`_ feature an empty implementation is sufficient.
 In case you enabled document import you must call one of the callback methods.

+When using the Screen API Camera Activity the ``gv_icon_onboarding.png`` was replaced with a new image showing a question mark called ``gv_help_icon.png``.
+Override this new image when configuring the Camera Screen using the Screen API.

 Analysis Screen
 ^^^^